+the left

-But many (62%-67%) epigenetic remodeling events are not directly linked to transcriptional changes based on the expression of the nearest gene.
+Note that many (ca. 65%) epigenetic remodeling events are not directly linked to transcriptional changes based on the expression of the nearest gene.

+Modeling Cell Fate

-Gifford et al., Cell 153, 1149-1163 (2013) 22
+Gifford et al., Cell 153, 1149-1163 (2013)

 Regions changing their epigenetic state

-Epigenetic state map of regions enriched for one of 4 histone modifications in at least one cell type or classified as UMR/IMR in at least one cell type and changing its epigenetic state upon differentiation in at least one cell type.
+SS 2015 - lecture 9 Epigenetic state map of regions enriched for one of 4 histone modifications in at least one cell type or classified as UMR/IMR in at least one cell type and changing its epigenetic state upon differentiation in at least one cell type.
 Loss of H3K4 methylation (me1 and me3) is commonly associated with a transition to high DNAme, which is most prominent in the dEN population and genes involved in neural development.
 We identified 4,639 proximal bivalent domains in hESCs and observed that 3,951 (85.1%) of these domains resolve their bivalent state in at least one hESC-derived cell type.
+Pluripotent TF binding linked to chromatin dynamics